cesarnunezh/cesarnunezh/README.md

 # 💫 About Me:
-🌟 Peruvian economist passionate about data-driven public policy solutions.
-Combining a deep understanding of economic principles with advanced data science skills, I aim to drive impactful change.
-Let's collaborate on creating a better tomorrow through evidence-based strategies!<br>
+🌟 MSCAPP student at The University of Chicago.
+Peruvian economist passionate about data-driven public policy solutions.
+Combining a deep understanding of economic principles with advanced data science skills, I aim to drive impactful change.<br>

 ## 🌐 Socials: